DD41105/system-configs/README.md

-# SystemConfigs
+# system-configs
-Just my configuration files and stuff for my system.
+Just my dotfiles and other stuff for my system.